 The caramel can last up to 3 weeks if stored in a sealed jar in the fridge.
 As the caramel cools it will thicken.

 Presentation: When the choux buns are cool, cut them in half and fill with a scoop or mini mold of nougat ice cream.
 Warm the orange caramel in the microwave just for a few seconds and dribble over the buns (sorry, I can’t help laughing on that one: you don’t dribble but the sauce should be dribbled…).
 Decorate with candied fruits and the extra toasted nuts.
 Enjoy!

 This recipe was shared as a guest post over at Nami’s blog, Just One Cookbook.

 Wishing you all a cosy Christmas, filled with fun and laughter – and plenty of macarons!

-Update: Don’t forget that there are many choux and éclair recipes (in much more detail), along with tarts, millefeuilles and French cakes in my new book, Teatime in Paris!, a great gift for the bakers in your life…
+Update: Don’t forget that there are many choux and éclair recipes (in much more detail), along with tarts, millefeuilles and French cakes in my second book, Teatime in Paris!, a great gift for the bakers in your life…